jjhegedus/engine-docs/source/index.md

 **Available for:** All servers (Node, Java, Scala, Ruby, and Elixir)

 This is a Docker container that contains the Engine proxy process.
-You would use this option if you want to deploy and manage the Engine proxy as a separate process from your GraphQL server.
+Use this option if you want to deploy and manage the Engine proxy as a separate process from your GraphQL server.

 The Engine proxy should be configured to sit in front of your GraphQL server, so that requests to your app can pass through it.